Heidelberg Field, Gulf of Mexico, United States of America

 Anadarko is the operator of Heidelberg field with 31.5% working interest in it.
 Other partners for the field development include Marubeni Oil and Gas (12.75%), Eni (12.5%), Apache Deepwater (12.5%), StatoilHydro (12%), ExxonMobil (9.375%) and Cobalt (9.375%).

 The Heidelberg field development project was sanctioned in the second quarter of 2013.
-The oil field is expected to commence production in mid 2016.
+The oil field commenced first production in January 2016, ahead of schedule.

 Heidelberg field discovery and appraisal